bebebebebe/memory/README.md

 The cards are made with HTML5 Canvas.

 In progress: currently card types are represented as colors, and only 9 colors are available.
-(So you can see the cards resize if you choose more than 9 card types, but you can't really play!)
+(So you can see the cards resize if you choose more than 9 card types, but you can't really play if you select a number greater than 9...)

 TO DO: